pretix/pretix/doc/api/resources/giftcards.rst

    :param organizer: The ``slug`` field of the organizer to fetch
    :param id: The ``id`` field of the gift card to fetch
+   :query boolean include_accepted: Also show gift cards issued by other organizers that are accepted by this organizer.
    :statuscode 200: no error
    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer does not exist **or** you have no permission to view this resource.